adiputrastwn/ConnectivityObserver/README.md

 # ConnectivityObserver

-Observe the network connection state using ConnectivityManager with callbackFlow
+Observe the network connection state on Android using ConnectivityManager with callbackFlow